sudopla/cdk-constructs/packages/s3-run-fargate-task/README.md

 # @sudocdkconstructs/s3-run-fargate-task

-It's a very common AWS pattern to run a Fargate task when a file is uploaded to an S3 bucket.
+It's a very common AWS pattern to run a Fargate task when a file is uploaded to a S3 bucket.
 Usually developers create a Lambda function that is connected to S3 event notifications and starts the Fargate task.
 This construct uses a little different approach.
 It enables [S3 EventBridge notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html) in the bucket and creates a rule that runs the Fargate task.
 It passes the bucket name and object key to the container as an environment variables.
 Notice that it does not required a Lambda function.

 ## Install